 They’ve played against each other twice in the Sugar Bowl and played in a record 7-overtime game in 2001, and that’s just part of the great rivalry between the Razorback and the Rebels.
 While Arkansas has the upper hand all-time and at one point they stole Ole Miss’s head coach, the Rebels are looking to get back at the state to the north very soon.

-Ole Miss Rebels in the BCS National Championship, Bowl Games, and SEC Championship
+Ole Miss Rebels in the College Football Playoff, Bowl Games, and SEC Championship

 The Rebels have been very successful in bowl games in recent history, winning their last five and nine of their last 10, but they have not won a conference title since 1963 and fans are anxious for the blue and crimson to return to a SEC Conference Championship Game.
 Ticketcity offers tickets to all college football bowl games and the SEC Championship Game.